Swatch and Brexit + more

 Swatch and Brexit

 Swatch have been doing some interesting things around personalisation of watch design, but Swatch and Brexit feels like a leap too far.
 They’ve got a really nice user experience in the web interface, which makes this a disappointing post to make.
+I do wonder about who they think Swatch and Brexit is actually aimed at?
 What other fashion or luxury brand has looked to exploit Brexit like a tawdry souvenir seller?

 More Beyond campaign